realtalishaw/super-enigma/QUICK_START.md

 2. No firewall blocking the connection
 3. Check backend server logs for errors

-### "Cannot connect to backend API" error
+### "Cannot connect to API" error
-The frontend cannot reach the backend.
+The API server is not accessible.
 Check:
-1. Backend server is running
+1. API server is running
 2. Port 8001 is not blocked
 3. Network configuration allows localhost connections

 ### Port already in use
 If you get "port already in use" errors:
-1. Check what's using the port: `lsof -i :8001` or `lsof -i :8000`
+1. Check what's using the port: `lsof -i :8001`
 2. Stop the conflicting process
 3. Or change ports in the configuration files